-The focus of the flexible learning framework developed by the Higher Education Academy in 2016 was on empowering students by providing choice in terms of how what when and where they learned.
+The focus of the flexible learning framework developed in 2016 was on empowering students by providing choices in terms of how what when and where they learned.
 The framework also recognised the need for pragmatic flexibility- the extent to which we can provide choice in the pace, place and mode of learning whilst sustaining a learning community.

 Flexible learning concerns institutions constructing and continually evaluating infrastructure, policies and practices that offer the widest possible opportunity for successful student engagement and belonging of all stakeholders in higher education

-The Beyond Flexible Learning project will provide a range of resources to help our members develop institutional and personal responses as they develop and communicate their flexible learning offer.
+The Beyond Flexible Learning project provides a range of resources to help our members develop institutional and personal responses as they develop and communicate their flexible learning offer.

-The aim of this project is to explore topics that institutions, academics, students and governments are grappling with.
-The project addresses how we can provide high quality, accessible and engaging learning experiences whilst leveraging the benefits of online learning.
+The aim of this project explores topics that institutions, academics, students and governments are grappling with.
+The project addresses how we can provide high-quality, accessible and engaging learning experiences whilst leveraging the benefits of online learning.

 - Making sure current quality assurance processes are still fit for purpose as opportunities to gain a higher education becomes more diverse.

 How can we provide high quality and engaging learning experiences whilst leveraging the benefits of online learning?